-Likewise, the August 2022 report of the Popularity of Programming Language Index (PYPL) also showcases the same ranking.
+Likewise, the August 2022 Popularity of Programming Language Index (PYPL) report also showcases the same ranking.
 Again, Python holds the first position with a 28.11% share.
 It is the leading programming language in U.S., India, Germany, U.K., and France.

-Undeniably, Python is the most appropriate language which subtly meets all business needs of medium to big companies.
+When it comes to preferring a language for data science, newcomers often wonder, “why python for data science”.
+Well, undeniably, Python is the most appropriate language which subtly meets all business needs of medium to big companies.
 It is perfect to expedite trouble-free data operations.
-In this article we will look at what is Python and Big Data, the need for Big Data programming, why you must learn Python for Big Data, and Big Data Python libraries to help you.
+In this article, we will look at what is Python and Big Data, the need for Big Data programming, why you must learn Python for Big Data, and Big Data Python libraries to help you.